 Lori Kavitz – 1st Offender – 24 Years IS NOW FREE!!!!-I have lost everyone in my family but my sons and my grandchildren, whom I've never met.
 I need to help my sons raise their families and always be there for them.
 I've taken so much from them by not being there.
 My mother and sister have both passed away during my incarceration and I was not able to be there when they needed me most or to even attend their funerals.

-Andrea Asch – Free-On February 19, 1998, law enforcement entered Andrea’s home with a search warrant obtained and based upon the word of an informant who was facing an 85-year prison sentence.
+Andrea Asch – Now Free!-On February 19, 1998, law enforcement entered Andrea’s home with a search warrant obtained and based upon the word of an informant who was facing an 85-year prison sentence.
 The “snitch” was guilty of being a major distributor of methamphetamine and to reduce his sentence he told the police who his “customers” were.

-Mariella Liggio – Free-Between 1980 and 1989, Mariella worked for several real estate agencies, including Coldwell Banker and also worked part time for H&R Paving in Miami.
+Mariella Liggio – Now Free!-Between 1980 and 1989, Mariella worked for several real estate agencies, including Coldwell Banker and also worked part time for H&R Paving in Miami.
 Mariella’s crime was committed in 1985/86 when cocaine was being consumed on a massive scale, especially in the night clubs and was widely accepted as being “cool and hip.”
 Mariella does not claim to be innocent, but she was not guilty of all the allegations the government accused her of.

 Debi Campbell – Free-Debi Campbell is serving a 19-year, 7 month sentence for Conspiracy to Distribute Methamphetamine.
 Debi does not claim to be completely innocent, but she was not the participant that the government’s informant made her out to be and does not deserve the sentence she received.

-Vicki Flanagan – Free-Vicki Flanagan owned a successful accounting firm with 40 employees called Flanagan & Co. in Columbus, Georgia.
+Vicki Flanagan – Now Free!-Vicki Flanagan owned a successful accounting firm with 40 employees called Flanagan & Co. in Columbus, Georgia.
 Her problems began when her firm became the accountants for a rural, 40-bed hospital in Glenwood, Georgia known as Wheeler County Hospital.
 The hospital served the population of the 9th poorest county in Georgia.